dylanpieper/batchLLM/readme.md

 ## Considerations

 -   Be aware of your rate limits (e.g., requests per minute).
 Each row processed is one request.
 For this reason, premium plans are ideal for batch processing.

--   Be aware of which models you have access too via your API key.
+-   Be aware of the models you can access via your API key.
 Some models may have restricted access and throw an error.

 ## Contributing

 Contribute to **batchLLM**.
 Add a new LLM, or expand the Shiny Addin by submitting a pull request.
-Here are some features that I would like to add:
+Here are some features coming soon:

+-   Add default for `get_batches()` to get the latest batch if a data frame is not specified.
 -   Add max tokens parameter (variation in default values):
+    -  **openai**: max_tokens
+    -  **claudeR**: max_tokens
     -  **gemini.R**: maxOutputTokens

-    -   **claudeR**: max_tokens

-    -   **openai**: max_tokens